|Until Filled||Plan Check Engineer (19685891)||Building|

 Danville Town Government

 Danville is a general-law city operating under the Council-Manager form of government.
 A five-member Town Council is elected at large to four-year terms.
 The Council annually selects a Mayor and Vice Mayor from its members.
 The Town’s total revenues for 2018/19 are budgeted at $37.8 million against expenditures of $34.1 million.
 Town employees value the stability and tenure of its appointed leadership and executive team.
 Town Manager Joe Calabrigo is the longest serving city manager in the East Bay, serving as Danville’s Town Manager since 1993.
-Town staffing includes 95 permanent employees, 30 contract employees and 36 full-time equivalent (FTE) temporary employees.
+Town staffing includes 97 permanent, 30 contract and 54 part-time employees (combined total of 162 full-time equivalent (FTE) employees).

 The Town’s areas of service delivery include:

 - General Government (Town Manager, City Attorney, City Clerk, Community Outreach, Emergency Preparedness),